 Advantages of monkey testing

-- It can uncover defects which are otherwise difficult to find.
+- It can uncover defects that are otherwise difficult to find.

 - Because of the intent to crash the application, it is widely used in stress testing.